01 JUN 2023

-Nineteenth Session of the ASEAN Climate Outlook Forum (ASEANCOF-19)
+Twentieth Session of the ASEAN Climate Outlook Forum (ASEANCOF-20)

 The ASEAN Climate Outlook Forum (ASEANCOF) is an avenue to collaboratively develop consensus-based seasonal climate outlooks and related information on a regional scale.
 The forum’s outlook and its activities contribute significantly to one of the key roles of the ASEAN Specialised Meteorological Centre (ASMC), which is to conduct climate and seasonal prediction for the Association of Southeast Asian Nations (ASEAN) region through pooling the expertise of ASEAN National Meteorological and Hydrological Services (NMHSs).
 In 2021, the ASEANCOF Working Group was established with the goal to guide and support the long-term development of ASEANCOF, in particular with regard to the implementation of objective outlooks.

-The Nineteenth session of ASEANCOF (ASEANCOF-19) was organised by Meteorological Service Singapore (MSS) in collaboration with ASMC and the ASEANCOF Working Group.
-Participants from the NMHSs of ASEAN Member States created a consensus forecast for the boreal winter monsoon 2022-2023 in the ASEAN region.
-The consensus for the December-January-February (DJF) 2022-2023 outlook was achieved through an online session, which included presentations from different Global Producing Centres (GPCs), NMHSs, questionnaires, and discussions regarding the current climate conditions and predictions for Southeast Asia.
+The Twentieth session of ASEANCOF (ASEANCOF-20) was organised by ASMC and the ASEANCOF Working Group.
+Participants from the NMHSs of ASEAN Member States created a consensus forecast for the boreal summer monsoon 2023 in the ASEAN region.
+The consensus for the June-July-August (JJA) 2023 outlook was achieved through an online session, which included presentations from different NMHSs, questionnaires, and discussions regarding the current climate conditions and predictions for Southeast Asia.
 In particular, ASEANCOF considered the influence of the El Niño Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD) on the climate system over Southeast Asia.
 The theme of ASEANCOF-20 was ‘Advances in climate services on subseasonal to seasonal timescales’.
-On the last day of ASEANCOF-20, a sharing session was held on the impact of El Niño on Southeast Asia, involving NMHSs and users of seasonal outlooks, including presentations on using climate services for agriculture.
+On the last day of ASEANCOF-20, a sharing session was held on the impact of El Niño on Southeast Asia, involving NMHSs and users of ASEANCOF information.

 Conditions and Outlook

-The onset of the Northeast monsoon season has been or is expected to be later than average for much of Mainland Southeast Asia, while near average for the rest of the region.
-Over much of Southeast Asia, the strength of the Northeast monsoon is expected to be near average or stronger than average, with weaker than average or near average strength for the rest of the region, based on model predictions and supported by the La Niña conditions.
+The onset of the Southwest monsoon season has been or is expected to be later than average for much of Mainland Southeast Asia, while near average for the rest of the region.
+Over western parts of the region, the strength of the Southwest monsoon is expected to be stronger than average, with weaker than average or near average strength for the rest of the region, based on model predictions and supported by the predicted El Niño conditions.

-Overall, the tropical cyclone frequency is expected to be near average in the Bay of Bengal and around the South China Sea and the Philippine Sea and near average around the Bay of Bengal.
+During JJA 2023, tropical cyclone frequency is predicted to be below to near average around the South China Sea and the Philippine Sea and near average around the Bay of Bengal.

-Taking into consideration the national level forecasts, the present state of the climate, and the forecasts available from the GPCs, ASEANCOF-19 agreed on the following consensus-based outlook for DJF 2022/2023 over the ASEAN region:
+Taking into consideration the national level forecasts, the present state of the climate, and the forecasts available from the GPCs, ASEANCOF-20 agreed on the following consensus-based outlook for JJA 2023 over the ASEAN region:

 1 This is based on the climatology period 1991-2020.
 However, at the national level, Myanmar is using the 1981-2010 climatology as their base period.